vmx17/Kinematics6DoF/README.md

 Joint and link indices start at 0 for the fixed robot base and increment sequentially toward the end-effector: 1, 2, ..., n.
 Coordinates are expressed as (X, Y, Z), with units in millimeters.
 Values are rounded to three decimal places for precision.
 Angular measurements are in radians, but when converted to degrees, values are rounded to four decimal places.

 The orientation of links and coordinate axes is represented by unit-length vectors.
-The final stage of the manipulator includes a fixed-orientation end-effector, which supports multiple tools.
-The position and orientation of each tool tip are defined in the 6-axis local coordinate system as $(xt, yt, zt, rx, ry, rz)$, and managed as an array.
+The final stage of the manipulator includes a fixed-orientation end-effector, currently it supports only one tool for one instance.
+The position and direction of tool tip is defined in the tool-axis local coordinate system as $(Xt, Yt, Zt, vx, vy, vz)$, and managed as an array.
 The orientation of the coordinate system in which the end-effector is mounted matches that of the 6-axis local frame.
-The parameters $rx, ry, rz$ represent rotational angles about the $X_t$, $Y_t$, and $Z_t$ axes of the end-effector coordinate system $\varSigma_t$, respectively, and are applied in the order $rz \rightarrow ry \rightarrow rx$ during forward kinematics.
-Though this is not an Euler expression, it will be added later.
+The parameters $vx, vy, vz$ represent vector on the end-effector coordinate system $\varSigma_t$.
+This is not an Euler expression nor rotation angles about Xt, Yt, Zt.
+The way to handle the vector is decided by implementation.

 ## Target Specification